arhaankk/Secura/README.md

 | Backend    | Flask, Flask-RESTX, OpenAI API, Python-dotenv        |
 | AI Model   | GPT-4o (via OpenAI API)                              |

----

 ## License

 This project is for demonstration and educational purposes only.
 All rights to dataset and model usage belong to their respective owners.

----

-> Made with ❤️ by Arhaan Khaku